oEscal/sgx-based-mix-networks/README.md

-# sgx-based-mix-networks
+# SGX based mix-networks
-Hidden anonymization with SGX-based mixes
+Hidden anonymization with Intel SGX based mixes

 ## How to execute